banana10101-wq/Linux/README.md

-# Linux
+# Linux Terminal Emulator
-Linux Terminal Emulator For Windows
+Linux terminal emulator for Windows
+Im not responsible for any damages